George-83/endava-web-ui-task/README.md

 * Tests are configured to be run on "chromium", "firefox" and "webkit" browsers
 * "headless" mode is configured to "true"
 * Project is designed to be scalable and extendable

+## 📊 How activate custom reports
+Uncomment the report you want to use in the file playwright.config.ts:
+* line
+* list
+* html
+* custom-list
+* custom-html
+* json

 ## 👤 Author - Georgi Bordukov, Senior Software QA Engineer
 * LinkedIn profile - https://www.linkedin.com/in/george-bordukov/